The editor’s brief

 This movie is worth watching just for the cinematography and musical score alone.
 William C. Mellor’s opening sequence paints a picture of New England as a dreamy, wistful and idyllic wonderland (filmed on location in Camden, Maine).
 Franz Waxman’s children say this score was his favorite and clearly his best work.
 It is hauntingly beautiful.
-Hope Lange, Diane Varsi, Arthur Kennedy, Russ Tamblyn, Betty Field and Lana Turner all turn in excellent performances.—Michael L., TCM User Reviews
+Hope Lange, Diane Varsi, Arthur Kennedy, Russ Tamblyn, Betty Field and Lana Turner all turn in excellent performances.

 September begins a series of movies under the theme of “Changing Times.”
-Likely no one in 2018 will refute that social mores are very different from what is depicted in Peyton Place (Robson, 1957), a time that many adults experienced first-hand.
+Likely no one will refute the notion that social mores in 2018 are very different from what is depicted in Peyton Place (Robson, 1957), a time that many adults experienced first-hand.

-In the 1950s, people were taught to keep their “dirty linens” behind closed doors, but Metalious’ book opened them wide to show human failings of all.
+In the 1950s, people were taught to keep their “dirty linens” behind closed doors, but Metalious’ book opened them wide to show the human failings of all.
 Maybe some would argue that we would benefit by closing those doors back a little.

-Metalious, G. (1956).
+- Metalious, G. (1956).
 Peyton Place.
 New York, NY: Julian Messner, Inc.

-Michael L. (2012, Oct 15).
+- Michael L. (2012, Oct 15).
 Peyton Place (1957) user reviews.
+TCM.
 Retrieved from http://www.tcm.com/tcmdb/title/86570/Peyton-Place/user-reviews.html

-Robson, M. [Director] (1957).
+- Robson, M. (Director) (1957).
 Peyton Place [Motion Picture].
 USA: 20th Century Fox.